Five Civilized Tribes: Freedmen of the Five Tribes

 The Five Tribes participated in Native American slave ownership that had enslaved Black people before and during the American Civil War.
 The Five Tribes largely supported the Confederacy, which had severed ties with the Union prior to the war, in large part because they were promised their own state if the Confederacy won.
 During removal to Indian Territory, "the Five Tribes considered enslaved Black people an ideal way of transporting capital to the West" because they were "movable property."

 After the end of the Civil War, the US required these tribes to make new peace treaties, and to emancipate their slaves, as slaves had been emancipated and were granted citizenship in the US.
 All Five Tribes acknowledged "in writing that, because of the agreements they had made with the Confederate States during the Civil War, previous treaties made with the United States would no longer be upheld, thus prompting the need for a new treaty and an opportunity for the United States to fulfill its goal of wrenching more land" from their grasp.

 They were required to offer full citizenship in their tribes to those freedmen who wanted to stay with the tribes.
 Those who wanted to leave could become US citizens.
 By that time, numerous families had intermarried or had other personal ties with African Americans.

-The Emancipation Proclamation of 1863 declared all slaves in the Confederacy, which were states that had separated from the Union, to be permanently free.
-The proclamation did not fully end slavery in the five border states that remained in the Union, but slavery everywhere in the nation was abolished with the ratification of the Thirteenth Amendment to the United States Constitution in December 1865.
+The Emancipation Proclamation of 1863 declared all slaves in the Confederacy, which were states that had separated from the Union, to be permanently free - except for Tennessee and other parts of the Confederacy already under Union Army control.
+The proclamation did not end slavery in the five border states that remained in the Union, but slavery everywhere in the nation was abolished, except as punishment for a crime, with the ratification of the Thirteenth Amendment to the United States Constitution in December 1865.